mhetrerajat/mhetrerajat/README.md

 ### Hi there 👋

 My name is Rajat \
 My tryst with computers started with a dream to build a website.
-Currently, I am working on building the future of a data product for insurance software.
+Currently, I am working on building the future of a data product for insurance.

 <!--